banner

 but give him a coin and he thanks you.

-and get lost in his own hurricane.
+get lost in his own hurricane.

-then melt into moans.
+then melts into moans.

 young tongues mock.